Real-Dev-Squad/website-www/CONTRIBUTE.md

 **Before making a pull request**

 If an issue doesn't exist for a while..
-  - Talk to your AO and decide whether an issue should be created
+  - Talk to your AO and decide whether an issue should be created🤔

-   Otherwise make sure that the below points are chekced!
+   Otherwise make sure that the below points are chekced! ⬇
-   - Changes running locally ✓
+   - Changes running locally ✅
-   - PR is linked to an issue.
+   - PR is linked to an issue. ✅
-   - Description in your PR to make your reviewer's life easy.
+   - Description in your PR to make your reviewer's life easy.😌
-   - Screenshot(s) of UI changes attached if required
+   - Screenshot(s) of UI changes attached if required ✅
-   - Reviewers and Assignees added to PR/Issue
+   - Reviewers and Assignees added to PR/Issue ✅
-   - Labels added (makes it easy to filter PRs and they're very beautiful) →
+   - Labels added (makes it easy to filter PRs and they're very beautiful) ✅

-All the above points make the PRs and issues easier to maintain, so make sure each one of them is checked!
+All the above points make the PRs and issues easier to maintain, so make sure each one of them is checked! ✅✅